niehues-itemis/publish-mps-prereleases/buildSrc/README.md

 # SPDX License Mapper

 A Kotlin utility for mapping common license names to their official SPDX identifiers and generating Maven POM license sections.
+Features a flexible provider architecture for reading license information from various file formats.

 ## Overview